 Crowns completely encase a tooth in a ceramic “cap.”
 Crowns require drilling off some enamel to make room for the restoration.
 Once your tooth is prepared, crowns can be made that fill in the gap and close your diastema.

-Crowns are durable and can last well over 10 years when taken care of.
-Dr. Fondriest will place your veneer using a strong bonding agent.
+Crowns are durable and can last decades when taken care of.
+Dr. Fondriest will place your life like crowns using a strong bonding agent.
 Regular check-ups are a good idea the long term health of your dental crowns.

 For large gaps, braces or aligner trays may be the best option.
 This treatment is not invasive and doesn’t require dental changes.
 If you do not suffer from small teeth, this may be a good option.